theborakompanioni/azure-docs.de-de/articles/automation/automation-scheduling-a-runbook.md

 <properties
-   pageTitle="Zeitpläne für Runbooks in Azure Automation | Microsoft Azure" description="Beschreibt die Erstellung eines Zeitplans in Azure Automation, sodass ein Runbook automatisch zu einer bestimmten Uhrzeit oder nach einem sich wiederholenden Zeitplan gestartet wird." services="automation" documentationCenter="" authors="mgoedtel"
+   pageTitle="Scheduling a runbook in Azure Automation | Microsoft Azure" description="Describes how to create a schedule in Azure Automation so that you can automatically start a runbook at a particular time or on a recurring schedule." services="automation" documentationCenter="" authors="mgoedtel"